-In the face of a rapidly growing economy, it is needed to develop entrepreneurial, innovation and digital skills to stay competitive on the contemporary market.
-Actually, in all areas of business, we note the growing role of innovation and digitization.
-Digitalization is essential in combination with I&E in education within the Blue Economy.
-The I&E centres that are planned to be established during the project will provide a good foundation for developing these skills in collaboration with the industry.
-However, digitalization is not a prior theme in the document, and it is mentioned in the recommendations as an important complementary factor for further increase of I&E competences and employment of IT centres (IT tools, handling of data, big data, ongoing simulation projects within these maritime education programs in Montenegro).
-Therefore, the competencies related to innovation and entrepreneurship, and the creation and employment of appropriate IT tools are required.
+In the face of a rapidly growing economy, it is needed to develop entrepreneurial, innovation and digital skills to stay competitive and be part of modern society.
+In all areas of life, we note the growing role of innovation and digitization.
+Digitalization is essential in combination with I&E in education within blue economy.
+The I&E centres that are planned to be developed during the project will provide a good foundation for developing these skills in collaboration with industry.
+However, digitalization is not a prior theme in the document and it is mentioned in the recommendations as important complementary factor for further increase of I&E competences and employment of IT centres (IT tools, handling of data, big data, ongoing simulation projects within these maritime education programs in Albania).
+Therefore, the competences related to entrepreneurship, innovation, business and data management and the creation and employment of appropriate IT tools are becoming very desirable.

-Regarding the promotion of I&E and the development of digitization, the following challenging areas affecting UoM are identified:
+In connection with the promotion of innovation and entrepreneurship (I&E) and development of digitization, we encounter the following problems affecting higher education institutions in Albania:

-- 1. The study courses are still reflecting mainly traditional education and specialization: the integration of awareness of I&E and the Blue Economy is presented to a lesser extent or fragmented. - 2.
-The awareness of promising perspectives of the Blue Economy with a focus on specializations of the young generation needs more effort to be taken. - 3.
-Even though there is an increased number of faculties and study courses with a focus on business and market orientation, I&E, and Blue Economy need to be highlighted more in the curricula. - 4.
-More initiatives need to be embedded for the employment of innovation into the market opportunities initiatives, especially that one which promotes the utilization of I&E-related infrastructure. - 5.
-There are few opportunities to match the business operating in the Blue Economy with skilled and trained young people training programs are partially offered at the UoM. - 6.
-There are more than 30 partnerships established among businesses and each faculty unit of UoM for internship. - 7.
-Weak exploitation of international cooperation potential for learning, exchanging of experience, practice and know-how in the field of I&E integration and application in study courses, as well as with the focus area of the Blue Economy.
+- 1. The study courses are still reflecting mainly on traditional education and specialization.
+The integration of awareness of I&E and Blue economy is presented to a lesser extent or fragmented. - 2.
+The awareness on promising perspectives of Blue Economy with focus on specializations of young generation needs more efforts to be taken. - 3.
+Even though there is an increased number of universities and programs with focus on business and market orientation, I&E, "Blue growth" should be highlighted more in curricula. - 4.
+More initiatives need to be embedded for the employment of innovation into the market opportunities initiatives, especially that once which promotes utilization of I&E related infrastructure. - 5.
+There are few opportunities to match the business operating in Blue economy with skilled and trained young people training programs are not offered by academia. - 6.
+There are few partnerships established among business and universities for internship. - 7.
+Weak exploitation of international cooperation potential for learning, exchanging of experience, practice and know how in the field of I&E integration and application in study courses, as well as with the focus area of Blue Economy.

-The guidelines are the base for improving I&E capacities and skilful handling of data (for improving digitization capacities which can contribute to the I&E competencies).
-The main goal of the guidelines is to help to increase capacities and favourable environment that will allow the current and future students, as well as the academic staff to employ their ideas into new innovative solutions.
-These guidelines will provide recommendations for the UoM on upgrading and/or development of new curriculum, promotion I&E in Blue Economy, improve the ability of HE providers to understand and teach I&E related modules with the smart data and IT tools employment, practical implementation real business' problems, thus providing students, early-stage entrepreneurs, and businesses with more relevant, effective interdisciplinary training.
+The guidelines are the base for improving I&E capacities and skillful handling of data (for improving digitization capacities which can contribute to the I&E competencies).
+The main goal of the guidelines is to help to increase capacities and favourable environment that will allow the current and future students, as well as the academic staff to employing their ideas into new innovative solutions.
+These guidelines will provide recommendations for Albania on upgrading and/or development of new courses in their HEIs, for promotion of I&E in Blue Economy, improve the ability of HEI education providers to understand and teach I&E related modules with the smart data and IT tools employment, practical implementation real business' problems, thus providing Students, early-stage entrepreneurs and businesses with more relevant, effective interdisciplinary training.
 Moreover, some insight will be provided for the promotion of university and business collaboration, international cooperation, mobility.

-The strategic aim for HEIs should be to achieve the highest standards in research-led I&E-related projects implemented by the learning community that empowers all to learn and develop to their full potential.
-To support it in achieving this aim, we suggest UoM develops and modernizes curricula in accordance with the following Principles:
+The strategic aim of HEIs should be to 'achieve the highest standards in research-led I&E related project for both undergraduates and postgraduates' in a learning community 'that empowers all to learn and develop to their full potential'.

-Research-led I&E-related projects
+To support it in achieving this aim, we propose that the HEIs would develop and modernize curricula in accordance with the following Principles:

+Research-led I&E related project